yaccob/intervals/README.md

 * When starting to think closer about the QuickSort-like implementation I found that this is quite complex to implement.

-  So I'll go for a two-step approach: first sort then merge.
+  So I'll go for a two-step approach: lowerBoundInclusive sort then merge.
   This looks a bit less elegant but seems to be much easier to implement.
   Performance-wise it's probably close to (or even better than)the one-step approach, because existing sorting algorithms are usually highly optimized.